AkashCS12/ParkingFinder/README.md

 # Parking Finder

+##V1.1 RELEASE

+Added ConfigUpdater.exe and modified all required files to work with this program.
+This simplifes the project and makes it easy to run instead of manually making changes to each file.
+Just run ConfigUpdater.exe and enter all required information and it will update the config file according to the data you enter.

+###NOTE: .jar , .java and .class file for ConfigUpdater are in ConfigUpdater folder so if anyone want to run this in a different Operating System, they can update the file accordingly.

 ## Introduction

 Welcome to **Parking Finder**, a web-based application designed to help users find nearby parking spots.
 This project also integrates IoT devices to provide real-time status updates on parking slot availability.
 The website was created by **Akash Gupta** using a combination of modern web technologies and tools.